cambridgeltl/mirror-bert/README.md

 ```
 where `0,1` are GPU indices.
 This script should complete in 20-30 seconds on two NVIDIA 2080Ti/3090 GPUs.
 If you encounter out-of-memory error, consider reducing `max_length` in the script.

-For in-domain training with your custom corpus, simply set `train_dir` in the script to your txt file (one sentence per line).
-When you do have raw sentences from your target domain, we recommend you using your own data for the optimal performance.
+For training with your custom corpus, simply set `train_dir` in the script to your own txt file (one sentence per line).
+When you do have raw sentences from your target domain, we recommend you always use the in-domain data for optimal performance.

 ## Encode
 It's easy to compute your own sentence embeddings: